harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 | Total             | 30          | 25      | 20      | 15      | 25    | 105   |

 You can try advanced tabulation and visualization for this example by your own to have a real hands-on experience.
-For advanced tabulation and visualization, gather demographic data, apply weighting based on population distributions, conduct multivariate analysis using software like Python's statsmodels, and visualize the results with appropriate plots.
+For advanced tabulation and visualization, gather demographic data, apply weighting based on population distributions, conduct multivariate analysis using software like Python's statsmodels, and visualise the results with appropriate plots.

 ## Conclusion
 Tabulating survey results is a critical process in understanding and communicating the insights hidden within your data.
-By following the steps outlined in this guide and engaging in the practical exercise, you'll develop the skills needed to effectively analyze and interpret survey data, providing valuable findings for decision-making and research.
+By following the steps outlined in this guide and engaging in the practical exercise, you'll develop the skills needed to effectively analyse and interpret survey data, providing valuable findings for decision-making and research.

 This exercise is a simplified scenario meant to practice basic tabulation and analysis techniques.
 Real-world surveys often involve more complex questions and larger datasets, requiring deeper statistical analysis and interpretation.
 However, mastering these fundamentals is the first step towards becoming proficient in survey analysis and data interpretation.